weirlab/Shawanah-Notebook/README.md

 wc -l maker2uni.blastp #counts the number of proteins with a hit in Swissprot/Uniprot wc -l maker2trem.blastp #counts the number of proteins with a hit in Trembl

+#NUMBER OF INPUT PROTEINS YOU ARE STARTING WITH= 20095
+#NUMBER OF PROTEINS WITH HIT IN SWISSPROT/UNIPROT= 18185
+#NUMBER OF PROTEINS WITH HIT IN TREMBL = 19057

 ##name the proteins first with the Swiss-prot names, and then with the Trembl names for the few that had hits with Trembl but not Swissprot.
 #That is because many of the Trembl proteins are named uninformative names like "Uncharacterized protein" while the Swissprot proteins are manually curated and higher quality.